agnedil/Portfolio-Archive/01-NLP-Projects/01-NLP-Project-Customer-Review-Analysis/README.md

 ## Part 1
 Topic modeling using gensim's LDA and PLSA (as scikit-learn's NMF with Kullback-Leibler divergence) for all reviews and for positive vs. negative reviews; visualization of results using graph-tool and wordclouds.
-TODO: try tree-node diagram from D3.js instead of graph-tool, looks better.
+TODO: try tree-node diagram from D3.js instead of graph-tool.

 Other major libraries used: NLTK, graph_tool, wordcloud, json, pickle